 This side of Marilyn Monroe, Jean Peters was perhaps Fox’s most luscious dish of the early 1950s.
 Her Anita is the only one of the three women in question who risks anything, and who makes her choice out of simple physical attraction.
 She acts tough but needs little encouragement to fall for the honest Giorgio, who has no money and is not considered a good match.
 At one point it is made clear that Anita moves into Giorgio’s modest rooms for at least two days.
 It’s good to know that somebody is doing something with somebody in this picture.

 When her whereabouts are unaccounted for for one evening, Jean Peters’ Anita is sanctimoniously offered the services of her employer’s doctor.
-How that differs from the repression back home in the states, I don’t know.
+How that differs from the U.S. repression they came to Italy to avoid, I don’t know.
 One indiscretion and you’re no longer fit for the men of polite society, at least not the type that wears gloves like Clifton Webb.
-With every change of scenery or wardrobe, one of the women threatens to go back to the states as a romantic failure.
+With every change of wardrobe, one of the women threatens to go back to the states as a romantic failure.

-Viewers will instantly recognize Norma Varden as a ditzy partygoer who behaves as if she wished Clifton Webb would strangle her like Robert Walker did in Strangers on a Train.
-The IMDB says that Merry Anders is in some party scene, but we missed her.
+Viewers will instantly recognize Norma Varden.
+Her ditzy partygoer behaves as if she wished Clifton Webb would strangle her like Robert Walker did in Strangers on a Train.
+The IMDB says that Merry Anders is in a party scene, but we missed her.
 But we can’t help but spot the attractive Luciana Paluzzi (Thunderball‘s fabulous Fiona) as Rossano Brazzi’s shy sister.
 I thought that a servant looked like an actress from the Italian film industry, but she turned out to be Hollywood’s Renata Vanni, who I had liked in William Wellman’s excellent Westward the Women.

-The fatuous ending with all three girls’ wishes being granted at the Fountain of Trevi may be a low for Hollywood movies of the fifties.
+The fatuous ending with the Fountain of Trevi granting all three girls’ wishes may be a low for Hollywood movies of the fifties.
 Six years later, Marcello Mastroianni & Anita Ekberg spent five minutes wading in the Fountain to blow away the memory of all this pap.
 Is the golden goal of Marriage really going to make these women happy?
 Does perky little Maria seriously think that her skirt-chasing Louis Jourdan is going to be faithful?

 Three Coins in the Fountain has the glitz, stars and scenery that spelled ‘importance’ for audiences of 1954.
 It nabbed undeserved nominations for directing and Best Picture, and won for Milton Krasner’s Cinematography and Jule Styne and Sammy Cahn’s popular title song.